Cookies on our website

 - Check mark Accept cookies from sites to enable Cookies, and uncheck it to disable them.

 - If you are troubleshooting problems with cookies, make sure Accept third party cookies is also not set to Never.
-For more information, see Disable third-party cookies in Firefox to stop some types of tracking by advertisers.

 - Choose how long cookies are allowed to be stored:

 - Keep until: they expire: Each cookie will be removed when it reaches its expiration date, which is set by the site that sent the cookie.

 - Keep until: I close Firefox: The cookies that are stored on your computer will be removed when Firefox is closed.

 - Keep until: ask me every time: Displays an alert every time a website tries to send a cookie, and asks you whether or not you want to store it.

 - Click to close the Options window.

 In Opera, open settings > Privacy & Security and select from the following options: